SAP-archive/yaas-storefront/Readme.md

 The :prod parameter specifies which dynamic domain to connect with the api services.
 If this domain is not specified with the parameter, a warning will appear in the build output and the default setting will be applied for the api url's, which is also set to the prod api domain in the gruntfile.

 **npm start** is configured to run **grunt build:prod**.
-Other options are **:stage** and **:test** and can be configured in the gruntfile.
+Other option is **:stage** and can be configured in the gruntfile.

 Credential parameters also exist for automated build environments.
-With NPM 2.0, it is possible to pass in a Client_Id and Project_Id from npm run-script command line.
-For example, we can further automate the build system with these parameters (pid and cid) like this:
+With NPM 2.0, it is possible to pass in a Client_Id, Project_Id and Redirect_URI from npm run-script command line.
+For example, we can further automate the build system with these parameters (pid, cid and ruri) like this:

-$ npm run-script singleProd -- --pid=abc --cid=123
+    $ npm run-script singleProd -- --pid=abc --cid=123 --ruri=http://example.com

 This allows for many different projects with many different clients to be configured.
-But remember that a minimum version of NPM 2.0 is required to pass the parameters, otherwise the Client_Id and Project_Id will be set by default to the build configuration variables in the gruntfile.
+But remember that a minimum version of NPM 2.0 is required to pass the parameters, otherwise the Client_Id, Project_Id and Redirect_URI will be set by default to the build configuration variables in the gruntfile.

 **grunt build** will also optimize js and css in public/index.html.
 See the optimization section for more specific information.